Cognigy/Documentation/docs/en/docs/ai/nlu/slot-mapping/slot-mapping.md

 !!! warning "Invalid DATES"
     Cognigy.AI checks the validity of provided dates, including leap years, etc. Invalid dates will not appear in the detected slots.

+### Future and Past Date Mapping

+Date slot detection will use the current year for inputs for dates in the current month, and will use the next upcoming year if a year is not given in the input.

+In order for a past date to be assigned to the DATE Slot if it not from the current month, but instead a previous month, a year will need to be provided in the input.

+For example, review the following scenarios:

+When the input is a date from the current month:

+- Today's date is July 26, 2023
+- The Input is `July 21`
+- DATE Slot Result: `"year": 2023, "month": 7, "day": 21`

+When the input is a date not from the current month, but instead a previous month, and no year is provided:

+- Today's date is July 26, 2023
+- The Input is `March 30`
+- DATE Slot Result: `"year": 2024, "month": 3, "day": 30`

+When the input is a date not from the current month, but instead a previous month, and a year is provided:

+- Today's date is July 26, 2023
+- The Input is `March 30, 2021`
+- DATE Slot Result: `"year": 2021, "month": 3, "day": 30`

 ## User-defined Slots (Lexicons)
 <div class="divider"></div>